Friday, April 30, 2010

 So what might Oliblish signify in Egyptian?
 In the absence of hieroglyphs we must turn to phonology for answers, imperfect and preliminary though our understanding of Egyptian phonology may be, and as speculative and tentative as any such answers must be.
 The discerning question must therefore be: Could Oliblish, by any stretch of the imagination, represent an Egyptian name--and a meaningful one at that?
 Oli- finds an "exact" hit, surprisingly, in both '3j and in the nearly synonymous wrj (great or grand, greatest, to be greatest).
 Joseph Smith does term Oliblish a "grand governing star."
 But how about the -b?
 It might represent the preposition m, a cognate with the Hebrew preposition, b: thus "the One great(est) in knowledge or knowing (lish).
 Even closer may be wrj-ib (great of heart), the heart being also the seat of knowledge, or 3wj-jb (expansive or expansion-of-heart = joyful; cf. Moroni in Alma 48:12, "his heart did swell with thanksgiving, [joy], etc.").
 A phonological transcription of 3wj-jb would yield owib or even owlib, or olib.
 (Remember that Egyptian jb and Hebrew leb [lev] are cognates.)
 Wrj-jb (Great of heart), an attested Egyptian name (Ranke, Personennamen II), would yield the same.
 If we consider phonological correspondence to Semitic languages, Egyptian 3wj-jb, with its lateral glides, suggests Oli-lib or Olib (Eg. jb = Semitic lib or libb, the heart; as others have noted, Lib also names the most energetic Jaredite king).

-Possibilities for a phonologically viable Egyptian reading of Oliblish indeed abound--and the possibilities show some correspondence to the interpretation Brother Joseph provides.
+Possibilities for a phonologically viable Egyptian reading of Oliblish indeed abound.
 As noted above, the solution to Oliblish may be as simple, and as puzzling, as the cryptic words: jw=j rx=kwj rn nj ntr pf ("I know the name of that god," or even, "I know" is the name of that god).
-Hugh Nibley also notes a star whose Egyptian name, "granted the elusive quality of the Egyptian liquid sounds," something, perhaps strongly, recalls Oliblish: 'bsh ("The Three Facsimiles of the Book of Abraham," Provo, 1980; Wb.
+Hugh Nibley also notes a star whose Egyptian name, "granted the elusive quality of the Egyptian liquid sounds," recalls Oliblish: 'bsh ("The Three Facsimiles of the Book of Abraham," Provo, 1980; Wb.
 I, 179, 3: New Kingdom).

 How about -lish?
-Two possible readings come to mind.
+Two possible readings come to mind, though I find neither convincing.

 1) It is altogether possible to see in -lish not three distinct Egyptian phonemes, but one.
 The Egyptian grapheme we commonly associate with phoneme /sh/ (the shin) may well mask more than one phoneme.
 For instance, it may mask a lateral fricative, like the phoneme represented in Welsh by ll.
 The Hebrew grapheme shin apparently masks an additional phoneme, perhaps the lateral fricative.
 Whether lateral fricative or not, a rough transliteration, made for the ear, not the eye, might not be readily identifiable.
 We have to work at it, puzzle things out.
 In other words, lish could represent Egyptian shin.
 We might, then, see Oliblish as reflecting wrj-b3-Shw = Oli-b-Shw = Oli-b-lish (Great is the Ba of Shu).
 The giant Oliblish figure on the hypocephalus is, after all, and beyond dispute, the Ba of Shu (or, the Ba Shu).
 (Nibley, Improvement Era, August 1969, notes how these striking names in the Book of Abraham are written, and sometimes variously so, for the ear.)